pyskills API

 def g(self) -> str: ... # A test prop

-For a module, doc shows the docstring, all public classes and functions with their signatures and first docstring line, plus any allow() calls:
+For a module, doc shows the docstring, all public classes and functions with their signatures and first docstring line, submodules, and any allow() calls:

 print(doc(pyskills.skill)[-450:])